 As president of Harter’s, Evan S. suggested expansion into Canada.
 He surveyed several other communities but settled on Guelph.
 Harter Metal Furniture then became the representative of Harter Furniture in Canada.
 The Canadian President and Guelph GM was Guy E. Laughlin, the former manager of the national accounts for the parent company.
 Laughlin was to hold this position until around 1970.
 By then, he had become a VP and GM with TR Combs holding the presidency, seconded by another Harter family member, Mrs. Margaret S. Harter.

-Evan C. Harter began his career with s singular focus.
+Evan C. Harter began his career with a singular focus.
 He wanted to create comfortable and adjustable chairs.
-In 1929 he included as part of a US patent form the following:
+In 1929, he stated as part of a US patent form the following:

 “One of my objects is to provide a chair which shall be of economical construction, strong and rigid, and especially adapted to withstand hard usage.

 Another object is to provide such a chair the seat portion of which may be adjusted to the desired height, and other objects as will be manifest from the following description.”

 Metal was the major component, but his son, Evan S. Harter was quick to adapt to the times.
 Although both the American and Canadian branches continued to produce metal office furniture, American patents reveal the move towards lighter metal and the ads from the 1960s indicate softer lines, the inclusion of wood and a generally lighter product.